christopher-hakkaart/nf-workshops/workshops/templates.md

 nf-core modules install
 ```

-Follow prompt to pull in `fastp` module.
+Follow the prompt to pull in `fastp` module.

 ```
 ?
 Tool name: fastp